hydromisc/hydromisc/doc/nutrient-design.md

 high pH.
 (Even if no carbonate is added to a solution, it will absorb CO2 from air.)
 Most fertilizers would get that acidification naturally from the monopotassium phosphate (which is an acid salt), but here none is present.
-Sulfuric acid would be better, but I had citric at hand and it seems to work.
+Sulfuric acid would be better, but I had phosphoric at hand and it seems to work.

 The stock solution measurements are given by weight and not volume, since I have an accurate scale but no accurate liquid measures.
 The final